sejalkailashyadav/QuickMDNotes/README.md

 - Technologies Used: React, TypeScript, LocalStorage, JSX, Markdown

 QuickMDNotes is an advanced note-takings application developed using Vite, React, and TypeScript.
-The application offers a range of functionalities such as categorization, markdown support, and note filtering.
+The application offers a range of functionalities such as categorization, markdown and note filtering.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: